shermisaurus/jiit-buy-sell-portal/README.md

 - Ankesh Bharti : 18104071 :- division of functions and categories in the codebase and prepared the report docs.

-- Shubh Anand : 18104069 :- bringed up the project idea, workign and branching of the code.
+- Shubh Anand : 18104069 :- brought up the project idea, working and branching of the code.